MANHEP/maf-helpdesk/noether_batch_system.md

-# Noether Batch Compute Cluster
+# Noether Compute Cluster: Basic Usage

 ## What is Noether?